zatarain/jarnik/README.md

 ### Uninstallation

 * Command: `uninstall`
-* Description: Removes Jarnik Build System from the Operating System.
+* Description: Removes Jarník Build System from the Operating System.
 * Syntax: `jarnik uninstall`
 * Parameters:
     * None, but super user privileges may be required.